aljebraschool/Comparative-Study-ML-vs-LSTM-for-Fake-News-Detection/README.md

 # Fake News Detection: Traditional ML vs. LSTM Models
+Fake New Detection Model using Ml and LSTM

 Welcome to the Fake News Detection project repository.
 This project aims to compare the performance of traditional machine learning models with a Long Short-Term Memory (LSTM) model in identifying and differentiating between real and fake news articles.